qrzn23/min/wip/confessions/content.md

 The misery which I underwent at this time had done much to cloud my memory.
 I do not clearly remember, for example, my reasons for going to New Orleans almost immediately after returning from Lake Pasquaney.
 It was my last glimpse of beauty for a long while.
 The old French-Spanish quarter of the city is the only decent inhabited district that I discovered in America.
 From the architecture to the manners of the people, their clothes, their customs and their cookery, all was delightful.
 It was like being back in Europe again with the added charm of a certain wildness and romance; it was a civilization sui generis, with its own peculiar adornment in the way of history.
 It enabled me to realize the spirit of the Middle Ages as even the most remote and time-honoured towns of Europe rarely do.
 I took a room conveniently close to the Old Absinthe House, where one could get real absinthe prepared in fountains whose marble was worn by ninety years' continual dripping.
 The result was that I was seized by another of my spasms of literary creation, and this time, the definite sexual stimulus which I had imagined as partly responsible for such attacks was, if not absent, at least related to an atmosphere rather than to an individual.

 It lasted, if I remember rightly, some seventeen days.
 I completely lost track of the properties of times and place.
 I walked over to the Absinthe House in my shirt sleeves on one occasion without being in the slightest degree aware of the fact.
 My best work was an essay “The Green Goddess”, descriptive of the Old Absinthe House itself in particular, and the atmosphere of the quarter in general.
 It may be regarded as the only rival to “The Heart of Holy Russia” for literary excellence and psychological insight.
 I wrote also The Scrutinies of Simon Iff, a series of six more or less detective stories; two or three less important essays; some short stories, of which I may mention “Every Precaution” for its local colour; and all but the last two or three chapters of my first serious attempt at a long novel, The Net.
-I also began from the very depths of my spiritual misery a very strange book of an entirely new kind; so much so that I describe it as “A Novelissim”.[1]
+I also began from the very depths of my spiritual misery a very strange book of an entirely new kind; so much so that I describe it as “A Novelissim”.^[WEH note: Actually, it's a shaggy dog story.]
 Its title is Not the Life and Adventure of Sir Roger Bloxam.
 It remains unfinished to this day; in fact it is hardly theoretically possible to finish it, strictly speaking.
 I have indeed serious qualms as to whether I have not overstepped the limits of truth in saying that I began it.
 To be safe, I should be content to say I wrote a good deal of it.

 The lyrical faculty remained almost entirely dormant, no doubt owing to the fact that in a quarter where almost every woman attracted me intensely, I was quite unable to fix my affection on a single specimen.
 Perhaps also it was inhibited by the iron which was entering my soul inch by inch and being twisted in my heart by the pitiless love of the Secret Chiefs of the Order.